 Sometimes reading a patient story can help you more than reading a information sheet.

 We currently have an overactive bladder patient story available.
 If you would like read this real life account of living with an overactive bladder and the treatments used to manage the symptoms, please visit our Patient Stories section.

 You can call our helpline on 0845 345 0165 (24 hour answerphone) for medical advice, or call our office on 01536 533255 to find out where your nearest NHS continence service is.

-We also have a fact sheet on Overactive Bladder which includes more in depth information.
-Please visit our Resources section to download this fact sheet.
+We also have a information sheet on Overactive Bladder which includes more in depth information.
+Please visit our Resources section to download this information sheet.